RubyLearning/blog/content/post/2007/05/05/connect-jruby-to-mysql-using-jdbc.md

 ---
-title: "Connect JRuby to MySQL using JDBC"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-05"
-layout: post
 categories:
 - jruby
 - rails
 - ruby
+date: 2007-05-05
+layout: post
+title: Connect JRuby to MySQL using JDBC
 ---

 **JRuby** is a 100% pure-Java implementation of the Ruby programming language that runs in the JVM. **MySQL** is a one of the most popular open source databases around and is used by many prominent organizations